 Two on one time

 He suggests you have both parents spend time alone with the oldest.

 Oldest children often don’t get as much focussed attention because obviously younger children need more attention than older children so far as physical needs go.

 Leman suggests taking the oldest out with you while you run errands or go out to dinner (page 287).

 In reality, that sounds like it would be a hard thing to work in consistently.
 Between normal life and trying to have a regular date night with your spouse, regularly getting a babysitter for the younger children so you can spend time with the oldest seems like an idea that won’t happen because it is too hard to work out.

-One thing we do is one on one time with each child, which we see great results with.
+One thing we do is one on one time with each child by doing dates, which we see great results with.
 But I agree that two on one would be special to an oldest, so I thought about how to work that in.

 I think you could do that at home and still have it be special to the child.
 You could do it while the younger children were napping.
 You could do it after the younger children have gone to bed.
 You could then also try to have some times you left the house with the child, but I think working it in at home sets you up better for success.

 Give help when he asks for it